 - Cinnamon, vanilla extract and baking powder

-- Apple cider vinegar - This cannot be replaced with any other vinegar!
+- Apple cider vinegar - Increases the apple flavor.
+Cannot be replaced with any other vinegar!

 - Cream cheese - You could use sour cream instead or a mix of yoghurt and butter.

-First, macerate the apples.
-Peel, core and chop 2 small apples.
-Put them in bowl with 1 teaspoon lemon juice (to prevent them from going brown) and 2 tablespoon sweetener.
+Step 1: Peel, core and chop 2 small apples.
+Put them in bowl with lemon juice (to prevent them from going brown) and sweetener.
 Stir and let the apple pieces sit for 30 minutes to draw out any excess liquid.

-Next, blend the eggs and sweetener for 2 minutes until they are frothy and have doubled in volume.
+Step 2: Blend the eggs and sweetener until they are frothy and have doubled in volume.

-Stir together the dry ingredients in a separate bowl.
+Step 4: Stir together the dry ingredients in a separate bowl.
 Then add them to the egg mix and blend until a smooth batter forms.
-It will be quite liquid at first, but firms up within 2 minutes as the flax and coconut flour soak up the moisture.
+It will be quite liquid at first, but firms up as the flax and coconut flour soak up the moisture.

-Fold the apple pieces into the muffin batter and fill the batter into 8 paper cups which you have put inside your muffin pan.
+Step 6: Fold the apple pieces into the muffin batter and fill the batter into a muffin pan lined with paper cups.
 You can also use a well-greased silicone muffin pan.

 Let the muffins cool on a wire rack and enjoy!